 At Vet4life, in keeping with doing the very best for your pets, we use the smallest possible microchips to ensure when implanted they are as comfortable as possible.

-Contact us to book your dog or cat in for their microchip.
+Contact us to book your microchipping appointment for your pet

 Teddington: 0208 977 3955